jessesquires/.github/CONTRIBUTING.md

 ## :white_check_mark: Code Review

-- **Review the code, not the author.** Look for and suggest improvements without disparging or insulting the author.
+- **Review the code, not the author.** Look for and suggest improvements without disparaging or insulting the author.
 Provide actionable feedback and explain your reasoning.

 - **You are not your code.** When your code is critiqued, questioned, or constructively criticized, remember that you are not your code.
 Do not take code review personally.